center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/implementationcoverage.rst

 ----------------------------------------------

-Implementation Coverage describes the breadth of behavior detected, while :doc:`Detection Quality <detection-quality>` describes the quality of the signals providing that coverage.
+Implementation Coverage describes the breadth of behavior detected, while :ref:`Detection Quality <detection-quality>` describes the quality of the signals providing that coverage.

 Both dimensions are necessary to understand the defensive value of a